 - On premise vs. cloud.
 Cloud computing is a trend that’s not going to slow down anytime soon.
 Rather than having a server on-site in your office, many businesses are opting for servers hosted on Azure or Amazon.
 These servers work similarly to a physical on-premise server, but you rent the server instead of owning it, and the cloud hosting provider will guarantee the up-time of the environment.

 - Plans for upkeep.
 Just like your computers, your server will need to be regularly updated, monitored and maintained.
 Even if you choose to go with a virtual server, you’re responsible for maintaining everything within the server walls – the software, databases, etc. Most companies choose to outsource this work to technology consulting companies (like ourselves) rather than hiring IT staff.

 - Warranty / Service Level Agreement – If you buy an on-premise server, we recommend you get the 3-year extended warranty in case anything goes wrong.
 All cloud hosting providers will provide some sort of uptime guarantee.
 Ensure you understand what is covered under that service level agreement.

-Want help buying your first server?
+Need help buying your first computer server?

 Our staff of IT professionals are happy to help.
-A server evaluation usually takes about an hour of billable time, which (of course) varies bases on the complexity of your business.
+A server evaluation usually takes about an hour of billable time, which (of course) varies based on the complexity of your business.
 That’s not much – especially when you consider that there’s NO obligation to buy the server from us or to use our services.